gsarjeant/subculture-of-one/content/garden/2025-03-22-a-tourist-in-edinburgh.md

 We played [skittles](https://en.wikipedia.org/wiki/Skittles_(sport))!
 I'd never played before.
 Okay, I'd never heard of it before.
 It reminded me of going [duckpin bowling](https://en.wikipedia.org/wiki/Duckpin_bowling) when I lived in Baltimore.
 Duckpins are smaller, but the lanes and balls were similar (we played indoors - it's apparently also an outdoor activity).
 We each threw a frame and I won with 8 pins.
 This never happens when I bowl.
 I'm a skittles convert.

 We wandered through the Grassmarket again, but this time up some different streets.
 A different scene from Sunday - quieter.
-We  had a late lunch of delightful Bahn Mi at [Bahn Mi Brothers](https://www.happycow.net/reviews/banh-mi-brothers-edinburgh-414596).
+We  had a late lunch of delightful Banh Mi at [Banh Mi Brothers](https://www.happycow.net/reviews/banh-mi-brothers-edinburgh-414596).
 I had my first Turkish coffee - the server seemed tickled.
 If I ever find it in New Jersey I'll have another.
 We stopped off for a couple hours rest and then dinner at Lucky Yu followed by cocktails at [Panda and Sons](http://pandaandsons.co.uk).
 Such a fun place!
 One of the coolest bars I've been to - cocktail or otherwise.

 ## Day 4